dt-orders/keptn-orders-setup/README.md

 Displays the Keptn pods and ingress gateway

-## 22) Show Dyntrace
+## 22) Show Dynatrace

 Displays the Dynatrace pods

 ## 30) Send Keptn Artifact Events

 Keptn deployments start with a "new-artifact" event.
 This option will prompt you for which servier and version to send an artifact for.
-The script will call the [keptn CLI send event](https://keptn.sh/docs/0.3.0/reference/cli/#keptn-send-event-new-artifact) command.
+The script will call the [keptn CLI send event](https://keptn.sh/docs/0.4.0/reference/cli/#keptn-send-event-new-artifact) command.
 This is an example of deploying version 1 for the front-end service.

 ```
 ===================================================================